liqotech/liqo/docs/usage/reflection.md

 ## Pods offloading

-Liqo leverages a custom resource, named *ShadowPod*, combined with an appropriate enforcement logic to ensure **remote pod resiliency** even in case of temporary connectivity loss between the two control planes.
+Liqo leverages a custom resource, named *ShadowPod*, combined with an appropriate enforcement logic to ensure **remote pod resiliency** even in case of temporary connectivity loss between the local and remote clusters.

 **Pod specifications** are propagated to the remote cluster **verbatim**, except for the following fields that are mutated: